ghuntley/monorepo/web/blog/posts/emacs-is-underrated.md

 open-source!
 You can go and fetch its source code, figure out its internal structure and wrangle various layers of code into submission until you find the piece that implements the functionality you want to change.
-If you know the language it is written in, you can modify the feature.
+If you know the language it is written in; you can modify the feature.

 Now all that's left is figuring out its build system[^1], building and